Forms and Policies

 - Benefit: Amount of money your insurance plan pays for the health care services you receive.

-- Billed Charges: Billed charges mean the total charges billed by a healthcare service provider.
-It shows the gross billed or retail billed price of services and does not represent the amount paid by the insurance or billed by the provider
+- Billed Charges: Billed charges mean the total charges billed by a Physician’s office.
+It shows the gross billed price of services and does not represent the amount paid by the insurance.

 - Claim: This is another word for a health care bill.
-It is sent to your insurance plan and it list out all of the services you received.
+It is sent to your insurance plan from doctor’s office after service is provided and it list out all of the services you received.

 - Copay: A fixed amount paid by a patient for a covered service.
 Some insurance plans cover certain types of care at a set rate- also called a copay.
 For example your plan may charge $25 per doctor visit or $50 dollars for each day a patient is an inpatient in the hospital.